JosephYao/AgileEngineeringPracticeDemo/weather/Script.md

 >	Explain and copy TestWeatherRetriever.java
 >	Make compile pass by adding empty WeatherRetriever class (creating the src/main/java folder).
 Run UT and fail.
 >	Copy code of WeatherRetriever and run UT and pass.
+>	git add and commit

+#Step 4

+Here is what we will add in step 4:

+*	TestWeatherParser.java
+*	WeatherParser.java
+*	Weather.java

+>	Explain and copy TestWeatherParser.java
+>	Make compile pass by adding empty WeatherParser and Weather class.
+Need to manually add missing methods.
+Run UT and fail.
+>	Copy code of WeatherParser and Weather and run UT and pass.
+>	git add and commit